joakimjm/joakimjm.github.io/about.md

 # Background

-Combining the engineering disciplines from the Technical University of Denmark with the managerial and economic perspectives from Copenhagen Business School has given me a nuanced perspective on to _how to business_.
+Combining the engineering disciplines from the Technical University of Denmark with the managerial and economic perspectives from Copenhagen Business School has given me a nuanced perspective on _how to business_.

 I've always found it natural to empathize with and bridge what's important to engineering with what's important to the business.
 Maybe that's why I've always been excited about business-to-business software as a service products.